code0nwheels/Dwellpy/docs/windows_setup_guide.md

 - Administrator access (for some installation methods)
 - Internet connection for downloads

-## Method 1: Standalone Executable (Recommended - Easiest)
+## Method 1: Windows Installer (Recommended - Easiest)

 This is the simplest way to get Dwellpy running on Windows:

-### Download and Setup
+### Download and Install
 1. Go to the [latest releases page](https://github.com/code0nwheels/dwellpy/releases/latest)
-2. Download the Windows executable (look for `dwellpy-*-windows-x64.exe`)
+2. Download the Windows installer (look for `dwellpy-installer-*-windows-x64.exe`)
-3. **Rename and organize** (recommended):
+3. **Run the installer**:
-   - Rename the downloaded file to `Dwellpy.exe`
+   - Double-click the downloaded installer file
-   - Move it to a permanent location like `C:\Program Files\Dwellpy\` or `C:\Users\[YourName]\AppData\Local\Programs\Dwellpy\`
-   - Or simply keep it in a dedicated folder like `C:\Dwellpy\`
-4. Double-click `Dwellpy.exe` to run
-5. If Windows shows a security warning, click "More info" then "Run anyway"
+   - If Windows shows a security warning, click "More info" then "Run anyway"
+   - Follow the installer wizard (click "Next", choose installation location, etc.)
+   - The installer will create Start Menu shortcuts and handle all setup automatically
+4. **Launch Dwellpy**:
+   - Use the Start Menu shortcut: Start → All Programs → Dwellpy
+   - Or double-click the desktop shortcut if you chose to create one
-6. The Dwellpy toolbar should appear on your screen!
+   - The Dwellpy toolbar should appear on your screen!

-### Security Note
+### Installer Benefits
-Windows may show a SmartScreen warning because the executable isn't digitally signed.
-This is normal for open-source software.
-Click "More info" then "Run anyway" to proceed.

-### Creating a Desktop Shortcut (Recommended)
-1. Right-click on the renamed `Dwellpy.exe` file
-2. Select "Create shortcut"
-3. Move the shortcut to your desktop or Start menu for easy access
+- **Professional installation**: Handles all file placement and shortcuts automatically
+- **Start Menu integration**: Easy access through Windows Start Menu
+- **Uninstaller included**: Clean removal through Windows Add/Remove Programs
+- **Desktop shortcut option**: Quick access from your desktop
+- **No manual file management**: No need to create folders or move files

 ## Method 2: Install via Python (Advanced Users)